tyleretters/nor.the-rn.info/_posts/2021-11-03-all-of-the-things-i-never-did.md

 ---
 layout: post
-title: 'All the Things I Never Did'
+title: 'All of the Things I Never Did'
 date: 2021-11-03
 sagas: ['reflections']
 ---